zjseales/VehiclePractice/README.md

 - Wrote out basic plan (below).

+10/03
+- Tried (and failed) to convert static mesh to dynamic mesh, to alter more detailed properties, and convert back to static mesh.
+(I think this would be the optimal solution but it is currently difficult to do in Unreal, and outside of my current skillset).

+11/03
+- Currently attempting new solution to set a custom LOD.

 ## Simple Plan For Optimizing A Scene.
 - Reference LOD (Level Of Detail) settings - from a script - for a single asset.